edgelesssys/contrast/docs/docs/architecture/attestation.md

-## Frequently Asked Questions about Attestation in Contrast
+## Frequently asked questions about attestation in Contrast

 ### What's the purpose of remote attestation in Contrast?